Spark has extended its streamlined street-in-a-week fibre install trial to include Chorus UFB coverage areas.

 On the other hand, there was a cooling of relations earlier in the year when Spark ran an aggressive campaign criticising the copper network and pushing fixed wireless broadband as an alternative.

 The pair both stand to gain if they can move customers on to fibre.
-So a degree of co-operation makes sense.
+So co-operation makes sense.